 Browser compatibility:

 Any modern browser supporting WebAssembly and SharedArrayBuffer will work: Chrome 92+, Firefox 79+, Safari 15.2+.
+Check the Can I Use SharedArrayBuffer table for the latest compatibility data.
 IE is unsupported, but in 2026 that's rarely a concern.

 Threading model: